Artiume/docker-swarm/README.md

 I am currently working on creating a frontend and backend traefik which will remove the socket access to the traefik facing the internet.

+I want to also get a elevated permissions proxy setup for the system https://github.com/Tecnativa/docker-socket-proxy